QIWI-API/qiwipay-docs/qiwipay_en.html.md

 To minimize possible fraud notifications, RSP should verify callback signature located in `sign` field.

 <aside class="notice">
-Signature algorithm coincides with ordinary QIWI PAY requests, though only the parameters marked above with a plus sign in <i>Used for signature</i> column are taken.
+Signature algorithm coincides with <a href="#sign">that of API requests</a>, though only the parameters marked above with a plus sign in <i>Used for signature</i> column are taken.
 </aside>

 To guarantee QIWI origin of the notifications, accept only these IP addresses related to QIWI: